StarbirdTech/AI-Blueprints/deep-learning/text_generation_with_RNN/README.md

 7. Generate the Predictions with the words 'Confidence' and 'Love'.
 The words can be changed.
 8. Integrate MLflow

+### Step 2: Deploy the Service
+1. Execute `/RNN_for_text_generation_Torch.ipynb` to register the model in MLflow and create the API logic.
+2. Navigate to **Deployments > New Service** in AI Studio.
+3. Name the service and select the registered model.
+4. Choose an available model version and configure it with **GPU acceleration**.
+5. Start the deployment.
+6. Once deployed, click on the **Service URL** to access the Swagger API page.
+7. At the top of the Swagger API page, follow the provided link to open the demo UI for interacting with the locally deployed model.

 ---

 ## 📞 Contact & Support